AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## How Fields Work {: id="how-fields-work"}
-Information in a contact (e.g., Name, Phone, Email) is stored as a field.
+## How Fields WorkInformation in a contact (e.g., Name, Phone, Email) is stored as a field.
 When you use a prefix (like p/ or f/), the application identifies which field to add/edit.

 Each Person can possess: